Generalization of Long-Range Machine Learning Potentials in Complex Chemical Spaces: Methods

 \subsection{LES}

 Unlike charge-equilibration approaches, LES does not solve a redistribution problem.
 Instead, LES learns latent electrostatic charges directly from local atomic descriptors and uses them to compute a long-range energy contribution through an Ewald formulation \cite{Cheng2025-dw}.
 These charges are not constrained to match reference partial charges and are optimized solely through the global energy and force loss terms.
+As a result, they do not conserve the total charge.
 For periodic systems, the reciprocal-space Ewald term is used:

 where $V$ is the simulation cell volume and $\sigma$ is a Gaussian smearing parameter.

 For isolated systems, LES uses a screened direct Coulomb sum: